Pittsburgh Penguins (18-11-1) at New Jersey Devils (10-13-4)

 NHL Hockey: Saturday, March 20, 2021 at 1:00 pm (Prudential Center)

 The Line: New Jersey Devils +133 / Pittsburgh Penguins -153 --- Over/Under: 5.5 Click to Get Latest Betting Odds

-TV: ESPN+, MSG+ 2, ATTSN-PT Stream live sports and exclusive originals on ESPN+.
+TV: MSG+, ATTSN-PT Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Pittsburgh Penguins and New Jersey Devils meet Friday in NHL action at the Prudential Center.
+The Pittsburgh Penguins and the New Jersey Devils meet in NHL action from the Prudential Center on Saturday afternoon.

 The Pittsburgh Penguins will look to get some revenge on the Devils after a 3-2 loss to New Jersey last time out.
 Sidney Crosby leads the Penguins in scoring with 29 points including 11 goals and a team-high 18 assists while Jake Guentzel has 27 points with a team-high 12 goals and 15 assists.
 Evgeni Malkin has 24 points with 16 assists and Kris Letang has 22 points with 17 apples.
 As a team, Pittsburgh is averaging 3.1 goals per game on 29.4 shots per game with an 18.6% success rate on the PP while allowing 2.8 goals per game on 29.8 shots against per game with a 74.2% success rate on the PK.